-Employees will be considered benefited part-time employees if they are authorized to work at least twenty (20) hours per week, but less than forty (40) hours per week.
-These employees are entitled to the same benefits as full time employees on a pro-rated basis, except for retirement, which is a full benefit.
-Benefited part-time employees working 30 or more hours per week are also eligible for full insurance benefits, including medical, dental, and vision.
+Employees will be considered benefited part-time employees if they are authorized to work at least thirty (30) hours per week.
+These employees are entitled to the same health and welfare benefits as full time employees.
+Leave benefits are offered on a pro-rated basis.